Grain-free Breakfast Cookies

 What's Great About These Cookies

-Nut-free Option: To make them nut-free, use a seed butter like Pumpkin Seed Butter or Sunflower Seed Butter or possibly Coconut Butter would work as well.
+• Nut-free Option: To make them nut-free, use a seed butter like Pumpkin Seed Butter or Homemade Sunflower Seed Butter.

-- Flax Alternative: The flax seeds in the recipe function as an egg as you can see in this post on how to make flax eggs.
-Alternatively, you can use 3 eggs if desired.
+• Flax Alternative: The flax seeds in the recipe function as an egg as you can see in this post on how to make flax eggs.
+Alternatively, you can use 3 eggs if you'd prefer.

 While you may not (or maybe you just might!) want to have these for breakfast, here are some other paleo cookies you will love!